AnnikaV9/carrotsh/README.md

 <br />

 ## Two-Factor Authentication <a name="2fa"></a>
-To setup totp 2fa, first enable it in the [configuration](#configuration).
+To set up TOTP 2fa, first enable it in the [configuration](#configuration).
 Then run:
 ```
 python3 carrotsh.py setup-2fa
 ```